FreakyCy/MIMO-Packet-Forwarder/README.md

 # MIMO-Packet-Forwarder

-The MIMO-Packet-Forwarder utility forwards the [Semtech packet-forwarder](https://github.com/lora-net/packet_forwarder) UDP data from different concentrators to one or more endpoints.
-It has build in MIMO capabilities and a smart antenna selection for downlink packets
-It makes it possible to connect different Semtech packet-forwarders to one backend acting as one LoRa MIMO gateway and can send its data to multiple networks.
+The MIMO-Packet-Forwarder forwards the [Semtech packet-forwarder](https://github.com/lora-net/packet_forwarder) UDP data from different concentrators to one or more endpoints.
+It has build in MIMO capabilities and a smart antenna selection for downlink packets it makes it possible to connect different Semtech packet-forwarders to one backend acting as one MIMO-LoRaWAN gateway and can send its data to multiple networks.

-## Install

 ## Building from source